Rishabh2482/Learning-Git_pw/git.md

 # This line is writeen in the main branch not on the master Branch.
 1. Now I will pull this line into the master branch.

+(git revert <HEAD>) :- This command will inverse(opposite) the commit done, and commit that change directly .

+(git revert -n <HEAD>) :- This command will inverse the commit done, but it does not commit the changes done directly, that changes will be uncommited.